 BA (Hons) PhD, UWS

 Oliver was born in Mendoza, Argentina and has lived in Sydney for most of his life.
 In 2008 he completed his PhD on the political economy of contemporary Colombia in the context of the cocaine drug trade at the then Latin American Research Group (LARG) at the University of Western Sydney (UWS).
 Whilst completing his PhD, Oliver's research interests in political economy and the 'war on drugs' and 'war on terrorism' followed teaching positions in politics at UWS and Macquarie University.
-His academic interests have involved an engagement with the sizeable Latin American immigrant community in Sydney and Melbourne and international relations concerns, such as the exploitation of labour and natural resources for profit, security and conflict between the First World and Third World, and the socio-political impacts of global capitalism.
+His published scholarly work focuses on international relations concerns, such as the exploitation of labour and natural resources for profit, security and conflict between the Global North and Global South, and the socio-political and environmental impacts of global capitalism.